woocommerce/woocommerce-blocks/readme.txt

 #### Bug Fixes

-- Featured Item Blocks: Fix an issue where the default color could be overridden by a theme, and where custom colors where not applied correctly. ([6492](https://github.com/woocommerce/woocommerce-blocks/pull/6492))
+- Featured Item Blocks: Fix an issue where the default color could be overridden by a theme, and where custom colors were not applied correctly. ([6492](https://github.com/woocommerce/woocommerce-blocks/pull/6492))
 - Fix: Only enqueue the relevant translations script. ([6478](https://github.com/woocommerce/woocommerce-blocks/pull/6478))
 - Fix: All Products block: New product is missing in the Cart block if `Redirect to the cart page after successful addition` is enabled. ([6466](https://github.com/woocommerce/woocommerce-blocks/pull/6466))
 - Respect low stock visibility setting in Cart/Checkout. ([6444](https://github.com/woocommerce/woocommerce-blocks/pull/6444))